Salaries in Denmark – How Much Money Can You Earn?

 1

-Note to the table: The data is from an OECD-study.
+Note to the table: The data is from an OECD study.
 Average wages – OECD.
-Wages are measured differently from the method used by Statistic Denmarks, referred to below.
-Some wage elements in the statistics from Statistics Denmark are not included in the OECD-statistic.
-But it is still the best statistic for comparison across all western countries – so average wages is measured by the same method for all 38 OECD-countries.
-Average wages are adjusted for different price levels by using PPI conversion.
-Annual wages are then converted to monthly figures by dividing with 12.
-For Brazil and India – which are not OECD-countries- the average wages before tax is from another source (“timecamp.com”).
-This study measures salaries by a different method and the figures are therefore not directly comparable with those from the OECD-study.
-But the data still provides an indication of salary levels for these 2 countries which are relevant countries to include in this context.
+Wages are measured differently from the method used by Statistics Denmark, referred to below.
+Some wage elements in the statistics from Statistics Denmark are not included in the OECD statistics.
+But it is still the best statistic for comparison across all Western countries, so average wages are measured by the same method for all 38 OECD countries.
+Average wages are adjusted for different price levels by using the PPI conversion.
+Annual wages are then converted to monthly figures by dividing by 12.
+For Brazil and India – which are not OECD countries- the average wages before tax are from another source (“timecamp.com”).
+This study measures salaries by a different method, and the figures are therefore not directly comparable with those from the OECD study.
+But the data still provides an indication of salary levels for these 2 countries, which are relevant countries to include in this context.

-Denmark’s average monthly wages is the 9th highest among the 38 OECD countries and 18% higher than the OECD average.
-So salaries in Denmark are in the high end among the western countries in OECD.
+Denmark’s average monthly wages are the 9th highest among the 38 OECD countries and 18% higher than the OECD average.
+So salaries in Denmark are in the high end among the Western countries in OECD.

-Also when looking at average salaries after tax, Denmark is in a good position.
-Average monthly salaries in Denmark after tax is the 8th highest among the 121 countries covered in the cost of living study from Numbeo.
-Cost of living study – Numbeo.
-So despite relatively high income taxes in Denmark the average salary after tax is also in the high end globally.
+Also, when looking at average salaries after tax, Denmark is in a good position.
+Average monthly salaries in Denmark after tax are the 8th highest among the 121 countries covered in the cost of living study from Numbeo: Cost of living study – Numbeo.
+So, despite relatively high income taxes in Denmark, the average salary after tax is also in the high end globally.

 Important benefits for workers that you don’t see on the monthly paycheck.

-Moreover the salary package is accompanied by a high degree of job security and extensive social benefits, including health care, education, and relatively generous unemployment insurance.
-There is full employment in Denmark with lack of labor in some areas.
+Moreover, the salary package is accompanied by a high degree of job security and extensive social benefits, including health care, education, and relatively generous unemployment insurance.
+There is full employment in Denmark, with a lack of labor in some areas.
 And the unemployment rate is around 3%.
-Therefore the risk of getting unemployed for a longer period is generally very low.
+Therefore, the risk of getting unemployed for a longer period is generally very low.

 Actual salaries in Denmark depend on several things.

-The average employee in Denmark earns DKK 46,972 per month before taxes as of 2022 according to Statistics Denmark.
+The average employee in Denmark earns DKK 46,972 per month before taxes as of 2022, according to Statistics Denmark.
 The amount includes pension contributions.
-This an overall average and the actual earned salary differs a lot.
-But the variation between high and low earners is much higher in many other countries such as the USA.
-Half of the Danish employees earn between 35.700 DDK and 55.000 DKK per month.
+This is an overall average, and the actual earned salary differs a lot.
+But the variation between high and low earners is much higher in many other countries, such as the USA.
+Half of the Danish employees earn between 35.700 DKK and 55.000 DKK per month.
 A quarter part earns less than 35.700 DKK while the last quarter part earns more than 55.000 DKK.

-Historically the annual growth rate in salaries in Denmark has been around 2-3% with some fluctuations.
-The growth rates in real wages in the long run depends particularly on increases in employee productivity and economic growth.
+Historically, the annual growth rate in salaries in Denmark has been around 2-3% with some fluctuations.
+The growth rates in real wages in the long run depend particularly on increases in employee productivity and economic growth.

 Salaries in different professions and types of jobs.

-In the table below average monthly salaries in selected professions are shown.
+In the table below, average monthly salaries in selected professions are shown.
 There are a total of 28 professions in the source data set.
-15 of these has been selected to cover the most important job types across the salary spectrum.
+15 of these have been selected to cover the most important job types across the salary spectrum.

 Table: Average monthly salaries in selected professions.